karlhulme/sengi/workspaces/sengi-engine/readme.md

 The core Sengi engine.

-It interprets the field type definitions, doc type definitions and role definitions.
+It interprets the field type definitions, doc type definitions and clients.

 It validates and actions input requests, by issuing queries and instructions to the underlying datastore.